derekburgess/jaws/docs/architecture.md

 ## Ratchet policy

-The test governs every Python file under a listed package.
+The import-direction test governs every Python file under a listed inner package.
 A new inner package must be added to the layer map in the same change.
-Existing legacy command modules are not declared compliant prematurely; each later service extraction adds its new package to this test before moving behavior behind it.
-Removing a governed package or weakening an allowed edge requires an ADR or an explicit implementation-plan entry.
+Separately, the Cypher- ownership test governs every runtime Python file under `jaws` and `jaws_mcp`, excluding only the owning `jaws.storage` package.
+Removing a governed package, adding a storage exception, or weakening an allowed edge requires an ADR or an explicit implementation-plan entry.